matheusMoreno/quiche-saver/README.md

 TELEGRAM_TOKEN=<YOUR_TOKEN_HERE>
 ```

-After that, install the necessary requirements with `pip install -r requirements.txt` (preferably on a virtual environment) and run `quichesaver/quichesaver.py`.
+After that, install the necessary requirements with `pip install -r requirements.txt` (preferably on a virtual environment) and run `python -m quichesaver.quichesaver`.

 ## Important considerations